ZhijianZhou01/metav/README.md

 ## 1. Download and install

-nextvirus is a command-line-interface program, which developed via `Python 3`, and you can get and install nextvirus in a variety of ways.
+pangeav is a command-line-interface program, which developed via `Python 3`, and you can get and install pangeav in a variety of ways.

 ### 1.1. pip method

-nextvirus has been distributed to the standard library of `PyPI`, and can be easily installed by the tool `pip`.
+pangeav has been distributed to the standard library of `PyPI`, and can be easily installed by the tool `pip`.

 ```
-pip install nextvirus
+pip install pangeav
-nextvirus -h
+pangeav -h
 ```

 ### 1.2.
 Or local installation

-In addition to the  `pip` method, you can also install nextvirus manually using the file `setup.py`.
+In addition to the  `pip` method, you can also install pangeav manually using the file `setup.py`.

 Firstly, download this repository, then, run:
 ```
 python setup.py install
-nextvirus -h
+pangeav -h
 ```

 ### 1.3.
 Or run the source code directly

-nextvirus can also run by the source code without installation.
-Firstly, download this repository, then, run nextvirus by `main.py`.
+pangeav can also run by the source code without installation.
+Firstly, download this repository, then, run pangeav by `main.py`.
 The help documentation can be acquired by `python main.py -h`.

 ## 2. Software dependencies

-The running of `nextvirus` relies on these softwares:
+The running of `pangeav` relies on these softwares:

 +  [Trimmomatic](http://www.usadellab.org/cms/?page=trimmomatic) (version >=0.39), which is used to remove the contamination from adapter primer.

 +  [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml) (version >=2.3.5), which is used to remove the contamination from host genome.

-+  [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) (version >=2.15.1), in the second sub-pipeline of `nextvirus`, the Trinity is used to splice reads to contigs. <b>Note</b>, the running of Trinity relies on [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [jellyfish](https://github.com/gmarcais/Jellyfish/releases), [samtools](https://github.com/samtools/samtools/releases) and [salmon](https://github.com/COMBINE-lab/salmon/releases/tag/v1.10.1), and they can be easily installed,
++  [Trinity](https://github.com/trinityrnaseq/trinityrnaseq) (version >=2.15.1), in the second sub-pipeline of `pangeav`, the Trinity is used to splice reads to contigs. <b>Note</b>, the running of Trinity relies on [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml), [jellyfish](https://github.com/gmarcais/Jellyfish/releases), [samtools](https://github.com/samtools/samtools/releases) and [salmon](https://github.com/COMBINE-lab/salmon/releases/tag/v1.10.1), and they can be easily installed,
 ```
 sudo apt-get install bowtie2
 sudo apt-get install jellyfish